 NCT04937413: PESKE: The PCSK9i Inhibitor Evolocumab - a Surgical Trial of Pharmacodynamics and Kinetics Evaluation

-Role: Sub-Investigator of ongoing clinical trial & protocol design
+Role: Sub-Investigator of ongoing clinical trial & protocol design, first-author on ultimate publication

 NCT04903795: BRiTE: Bispecific T Cell Engager BRiTE for Patients with Grade IV Malignant Glioma